austinhawthorne/nile-readiness-test/README.md

 - If WayVNC server fails to start in the namespace, check if it's already running in the default namespace
 - Verify that the VNC interface has the correct IP address and can reach the gateway
+- WayVNC requires a running Wayland compositor.
+The script sets XDG_RUNTIME_DIR and WAYLAND_DISPLAY environment variables, but you may need to:
+  - Ensure a Wayland compositor (like Weston) is running in the namespace
+  - If using a different Wayland compositor, adjust the WAYLAND_DISPLAY value in the script

 ### FRR Test Issues